 NERDS Conference

-Join your colleagues ONLINE at the 2nd Annual Neoteric Educational Research and Development Symposium – NERDS!
-A symposium by and for EFSC faculty, featuring online poster sessions.
+Join your colleagues ONLINE at the 3rd Annual Neoteric Educational Research and Development Symposium – NERDS!
+A symposium by and for EFSC faculty, featuring online poster sessions, roundtable discussions, presentations, micro-lectures, and a lunch sponsored by United Faculty of Florida.

 Sponsored by the Professional Development Council, review this page for all the current details, plus themes — including approved MCC/FDIP points awarded for those facilitating a presentation or taking part as an event participant!